Get 30% extra credits if you sign up todayends in --:--:--

 How Hail does it

 Hail bundles voice, SMS, and email behind one MCP endpoint.
-Your agent connects in a click and gets call, text, and email tools — inbound and outbound — with compliance, a number, and an email domain handled.
+Your agent connects in a click and gets call, text, and email tools, inbound and outbound, with carrier registration, a number, and an email domain handled.
 One key, one balance, pay-as-you-go.

 For an agent build